Monitoring system health

 - A description of the latest event.

-The legend above explains what each icon means, or you can hover over (long-tap) an icon in the table to see a descriptive tooltip.
+The legend above explains what each icon means, or you can hover over (or long-tap) an icon in the table to see a descriptive tooltip.

 3.2.
 Filter and sort jobs

-Click the Last Run Date box and use the calendar to choose a specific date for filtering the job entries.
-For example, you can easily filter the entries to show jobs for Today only.
+- Click the Last Run Date box and use the calendar to choose a specific date for filtering the job entries.
+For example, you can easily click to show only jobs that ran Today.

-Use the Order By dropdown to sort the jobs by the last run date or the job creation date.
-The A-Z buttons let you switch between ascending or descending order.
+- Use the Order By dropdown to sort the jobs by the last run date or the job creation date.
+The buttons after this let you switch between ascending or descending order.

 3.3.
 View and edit job details

-In the Jobs screen, select a job in the table and then click Details in the toolbar to access its details including its run history.
+From the main Jobs page, click to select a job in the list and then click Details in the toolbar to access its details including its run history.
 You can also double-click or right-click to open the details.

 A table lists each time the job has run, including if one is in progress as indicated by an animated icon.

-There are additional details about each time a job has run, which you can view by selecting the row in this table and clicking Details in the toolbar.
+There are additional details about each time a job has run, which you can view by selecting a job run from the list and clicking Details in the toolbar.

-The Job Run Details dialog opens and includes a list of events that have occurred while running the job, which may include details about its progress, or an error message if there was a failure.
+A dialog opens with job run details, including a list of events that have occurred while running the job.
+The list of events may include details about its progress, or an error message if there was a failure.

-Click the View icon in the row for an event to view the entire message or to copy it.
+Click the View icon for an event to view the entire message or to copy it.
 Click the Close button at the bottom of the dialogs to return to the job details.

 To return to the list of all jobs, go back using your browser or click Jobs again in the sidebar to the left.